Take the time to explore every one of these websites that covers a state (or territory) where your ancestors lived.

 Each year, we scan the ﬁeld to ﬁnd the best genealogy websites for your US-based research.
 With so many terriﬁc state-focused sites to choose from, we’ve had to become increasingly selective.
 Many online collections now feature not just indexes and catalogs, but actual images of historical records and photographs.
 Digitized vital records, wills and family Bible records provide names, dates and places for our family trees, while diaries, letters and photographs reveal biographical details that bring our family histories alive.

-Sites new this year are marked with a star (*).
+Sites new to this year’s list are marked with a star (*).
 Most of these sites are free, but a dollar sign ($) indicates that a payment is required to view some material on the site.

 Expand your searches on these sites beyond personal names to other topics (such as places, schools, churches, wars, occupations and ethnic groups), and you’ll ﬁnd lots of digitized material that may provide insights into your ancestors’ lives.
 Take time to explore the sites that cover a state (or a territory) where your ancestors lived.